alex-spataru/QCCTV/README.md

 Ideally, you should only have one running instance of the QCCTV Station in all your LAN.

+### Icons

+The icons come from the "Global Security" icon set from Aha-Soft and are released under the Creative Commons license.

+You can download the icon set from [http://aha-soft.com](http://www.aha-soft.com/free-icons/free-global-security-icons/)

 ### License

 The QCCTV software suite is released under the MIT license.